Any Yahoo Pipes true substitute out there ?

 - Tadaweb from Luxembourg, according to some blog posts, is able to create from web pages, filter and organize RSS feeds.
 The ouput is in RSS format only if the input is RSS too.
 NB : following a recent new policy, Tadaweb does no longer give access to its Creator module, its team is doing the work in lieu and place of the information professional and its pricing has accordingly evolved

 - the paid version of dlvr.it can filter and mash up RSS feeds

 - We Wired Web offers an IFTTT-like interface, RSS in and out and is able to filter it.
 But it does not merge different RSS feeds

 - the VIP and Premium versions of the Netvibes RSS portal are able to merge and filter RSS feeds by keywords, using Universal Search (which allows to query only certain groups of feeds — they’re called "tabs") and then Tracked Topics with RSS export

-- the Plus and Pro version of the RSS reader Inoreader allow merging and filter features : create a folder of feeds then an "active search" (an automated keyword search) on it and finally right click on the active search and click "Get RSS feed" .
-It’s a pity Inoreader filter rules does not seem to have feeds as an outcome ; it would be interesting because they are much more precise than searches since they accept complex boolean queries and Regex .
+- the Plus and Pro version of the RSS reader Inoreader allow merging and filter features throught the use of "active searches" : create a folder of feeds then an "active search" (an automated keyword search) on it and finally right click on the active search and click "Get RSS feed" .
+It’s a pity Inoreader filter rules does not seem to offer RSS feeds as an outcome ; it would be interesting because those filter rules are much more precise than actives searches since they accept complex boolean queries and Regex .